ninux1/docs/dpdk_notes.md

 Network device drivers for NICs supported in DPDK run in Linux userspace.
 They are also known as Poll Mode Drivers.
 PMD.

-IGB_UIO = Network Hardware binds to this kernel module instead of network device driver.
+IGB_UIO = in DPDK , Network Hardware has to bind to this kernel module instead of regular device driver.

 Below optimization technologies/primitives are used for Intel DPDK on Intel Arch.
 1) Hugepages